markc/bojax/README.md

 and provide bookmarking of these virtual URLs.
 The reason for the short numeric URLs is so they are indeed short and easy to paste into emails or other blogs posts instead of using some 3rd party short-URL service.
-Non-numeric URLs are reserved for non-Markdown based LUA links.
-A more complete `nginx.conf` example is available as [openresty.conf].

 ## Auto Update Remote Site